apache/doris-website/docs/admin-manual/cluster-management/elastic-expansion.md

 The first FE to start automatically becomes Leader.
 On this basis, several Followers and Observers can be added.

+#### Configure and start Follower or Observer.

+ Follower and Observer are configured with Leader.
+The following commands need to be executed at the first startup:

+`bin/start_fe.sh --helper host:edit_log_port --daemon`

+The host is the node IP of Leader, and the edit\_log\_port in Lead's configuration file fe.conf.
+The --helper is only required when follower/observer is first startup.

+#### Add Follower or Observer to the cluster

 Add Follower or Observer.
 Connect to the started FE using mysql-client and execute:

 `ALTER SYSTEM ADD FOLLOWER "follower_host:edit_log_port";`